chaps-io/gush/README.md

 (...)
 ```

-and in the job we can access them like this:
+and within the job we can access them like this:

 ```ruby
 class FetchBook < Gush::Job